-- The Ontario Ministry of Health and Long-Term Care through the SW-LHIN is responsible for assessing student needs, and for providing such services as injection of medication, sterile catheterization, manual expression of the bladder, stoma care, postural drainage, deep suctioning and tube feeding. - The Ministry of Children, Community and Social Services and Youth Services through Thames Valley Children's Centre is responsible for physiotherapy, occupational and some aspects of speech and language therapies. - Administration of prescribed medication to students during the school day is addressed under the Board's Medical/Health Support for Students Policy and ProcedureSupporting Students with Prevalent Medical/Health Conditions in Schools Policy and Procedure. - The Ontario Ministry of Children, Community and Social Services and Youth Services is responsible for ensuring the provision - of health support services in children's residential care and treatment facilities.
+- The Ontario Ministry of Health and Long-Term Care through the SW-LHIN is responsible for assessing student needs and for providing such services as injection of medication, sterile catheterization, manual expression of the bladder, stoma care, postural drainage, deep suctioning and tube feeding. - The Ministry of Children, Community and Social Services through Thames Valley Children's Centre (TVCC) is responsible for the rehabilitation services of physiotherapy, occupational and some aspects of speech and language therapies. - Administration of prescribed medication to students during the school day is addressed under the Board's Supporting Students with Prevalent Medical/Health Conditions in Schools Policy and Procedure. - The Ontario Ministry of Children, Community and Social Services is responsible for ensuring the provision of health support services in children's residential care and treatment facilities.